rumor-central-header

 • Accessing Funds Prior to Retirement

 You are not able to access your MOSERS defined benefit pension until retirement.
 However, if you no longer work in a MOSERS benefit-eligible position, and you are a member of MSEP 2011, you may be eligible to request a refund of your employee contributions.
-By taking a refund, you will lose all your credited service and future rights to receive pension and LTD benefits from MOSERS.
-By law, there is a 90-day waiting period before we can issue a refund.
+Please see our Employee Contributions brochure for more information.

 Print Friendly and PDF